tdv/go-care/README.md

 The package aims to improve performance via caching response for respective request params.
 Having included additional information from incoming data there is a possibility to make the most unique key for the cached response.

-Essential gist of the approach is to make an interceptor where compute the key --a hash of the incoming data-- and memorize/restore the responses making lower real computation cost at the expense of decreasing the number of the real computation in the server's handlers.
+Essential gist of the approach is to make an interceptor wherein compute the key --a hash of the incoming data-- and memorize/restore the responses, having been making the lower computation cost at the expense of the decreased number of the real computation.

 The package can be used with built-in LRU cache or with an external cache like Redis, Memcached or something else.
 In order to use an external cache there is only the need to implement a caching interface.